bbatsov/metaredux/_posts/2021-11-26-automate-spell-checking-in-your-projects-with-github-actions.md

 - This workflow uses both [codespell](https://github.com/codespell-project/codespell) and [misspell](https://github.com/client9/misspell).
 Using both might be an overkill for some of you.
 Personally, I like `misspell` the most, as it's super fast.
 - It's a good idea to run both tools locally first and address any existing typos.
 - You may want to limit the checks only to files that were changed in the pull request.
+- This should probably be made a [reusable workflow](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows).
+I won't be surprised if someone actually has created a public reusable workflow for spell-checking code already.

 That's all I have for you today.
 Big thanks to my fellow OSS hacker [Koichi Ito](https://github.com/koic), who came up with the idea of making